-- 3.58 The level of Nitrogen Dioxide was the lowest recorded since 2007. - 3.59 However, the number of days in Greater Manchester where pollution was moderate or higher is much higher than the past six years, although it has generally improved since 2011. - 3.60 The number of days where pollution is moderate or higher is affected primarily by meteorological conditions that allow pollution concentrations to build up.
+- 3.60 However, the number of days in Greater Manchester where pollution was moderate or higher is much higher than the past seven years, although it has generally improved since 2011. - 3.61 The number of days where pollution is moderate or higher is affected primarily by meteorological conditions that allow pollution concentrations to build up.
 An example would be when there are dry still days, particularly if there is a temperature inversion, which means that the pollution can't disperse.
 There are even some occasions when pollution is brought in from far away (e.g. Saharan dust which can contribute to elevated pollution concentrations).
 The Moors fires may also have contributed to this, although this has not been confirmed.

-3.61 Ensure that new development minimises motorised traffic and the impact on air quality and encourage developments to be energy efficient and use low carbon energy.
+3.62 Ensure that new development minimises motorised traffic and the impact on air quality and encourage developments to be energy efficient and use low carbon energy.
 The policies within the Joint DPD aim to protect and improve local environmental quality.